plone/documentation/docs/classic-ui/theming/barceloneta.md

 # Bootstrap Components

-* Default components are extended with some custom components (e.g. dropdown menu)
+* Default components are extended with some custom components, such as a select or dropdown menu.
-* We use Boostrap variables in this cases
+* We use Boostrap variables in these cases.

 # Add-Ons and Templates

-Make live easy with...
+Make life easy with...

 * use Bootstrap markup
 * use Bootstrap components
-* use Bootsrap variables
+* use Bootstrap variables